 Lasavia Healing Essences are the gift of vitality of plants, minerals and insects delivered to you with the utmost care.
 Our resolve is to deliver to you Elemental Healing through the introduction of an essence into your being.
 Put a few drops in water, drink and take a moment to be inspired by the qualities of the essence that you have chosen.

 To stay fully connected and relaxed.
 Able to respond appropriately to your surroundings.
 Grounded with a feeling of spaciousness.

 Use for shock, particularly when there is sudden change in circumstance.
 It gives the ability to take space and take stock.
 This remedy is excellent for when thoughts and actions are scattered.
 It can bring back a focus and re-establish an inner peace.
 It helps children and adults recover from shyness particularly in big crowds or when there is a feeling of overwhelm in social situations.
 Clarifies personal boundaries and helps discern collective and personal emotions when participating in group process.

-‘The root growing downwards exceeding deep, which being broken off within the ground, will yet shoot forth again, and will hardly be destroyed where it hath once taken deep root in the ground.’
+The root growing downwards exceeding deep, which being broken off within the ground, will yet shoot forth again, and will hardly be destroyed where it hath once taken deep root in the ground.

-On the physical plane dandelion helps clear the toxins from the world while on the energetic plane it helps us to shift the energetic toxins and challenges of the modern world.
+On the physical plane dandelion helps clear toxins from the body while on the energetic plane it helps us to shift the energetic toxins and challenges of the modern world.
 Its strength is that it stays fully connected to all aspects of itself and therefore helps integration after a spiritual process, healing or states of shock.
 It’s good to use after soul retrieval work.